JCluzet/42_EXAM/README.md

   - [x] New Subjects ExamRank02 APRIL 2022 ✔️
-  - [ ] Setup correction level 4 ExamRank02
+  - [ ] Add more exercice at level 4 for ExamRank02
   - [x] Subject drawn at random ✔️
   - [x] Exponential waiting for a correction ✔️
   - [x] X Hours maximum ✔️